Poor ol’ Jimmy sits alone in the moonlight

 But as any vocalist knows, phrasing is more than just pronunciation.
 It also contains another potent vocal element – breath control.
 Sinatra, like nearly every other great jazz and pop musician of his time, learned that indispensable element from the great Louis Armstrong.
 In addition, there is the lilt, the playfulness, the dragging out of words to bring the meaning powerfully to life.
 As songwriter Sammy Cahn once observed, “When Frank sings ‘lovely,’ he makes it sound love-e-ly as in ‘Weather-wise it’s such a love-e-ly day’ in ‘Come Fly with Me.’
 Likewise, when he sings ‘Lonely” as in ‘Only the Lonely,’ he makes it such a lonely word.”

 “Willow, Weep for Me,” the record’s fifth number, is composer Ann Ronell’s heartbreaking, cause-and-effect breakup song – the musical equivalent of the aftereffects of a major nor’easter.
 It is no accident that Frank, who long revered Billie Holiday, wanted to record one of her more acclaimed ballads.
-Six months before he released Frank Sinatra Sings for Only the Lonely, Sinatra stated famously, “’Lady Day’ is unquestionably the most important influence on American popular music in the last twenty years.
+Six months before he released Frank Sinatra Sings For Only the Lonely, Sinatra stated famously that…“’Lady Day’ is unquestionably the most important influence on American popular music in the last 20 years.
 With a few exceptions, every major pop singer in the United States during her generation has been touched in some way by her genius.”
-In the end, Sinatra not only gives a nod to Holiday in “Willow, Weep for Me,” but he ends the song with the enduring plea: “Murmur to the night/Hide its starry light/So none will find me sighing/Crying all alone/Weeping willow tree/Weep in sympathy/Bend your branches down along the ground – and cover me/Listen to me plea/Hear me willow – and weep for me.”
+In the end, Sinatra not only gives a nod to Holiday in “Willow, Weep for Me,” but he ends the tune with the enduring plea: “Murmur to the night/Hide its starry light/So none will find me sighing/Crying all alone/Weeping willow tree/Weep in sympathy/Bend your branches down along the ground – and cover me/Listen to me plea/Hear me willow – and weep for me.”

 The concluding ballad of the album, “One for My Baby (And One More for the Road)” is, for most Sinatraologists, the greatest thing he ever recorded.
 An over-the-top purist, Frank felt that the Arlen/Mercer standard was written especially for him and that only he could do any justice to it.
-Because of his enduring perfectionism, Sinatra ended up recording the ultimate male torch song an astounding six times in four different decades.
-Nearly everyone agrees, however, that the version he inserted to conclude Frank Sinatra Sings for Only the Lonely was his best.
-Miles Davis always claimed that Sinatra “…sounded fundamentally soulful on that number.”
+Because of his rank perfectionism, Sinatra ended up recording the ultimate male torch song an astounding six times in four different decades.
+Nearly everyone agrees, however, that the version he inserted to conclude Frank Sinatra Sings For Only the Lonely was his best.
+Miles Davis always claimed that Sinatra “…sounded fundamentally soulful on that number, which is why nobody has ever touched it.”
 Ella Fitzgerald used to perform regularly “One for My Baby” to live audiences, invariably referring to it as “Frank’s song.”
-Tony Bennett, out of sheer respect, refused to record it for thirty-five years until he finally gave in and included it as part his 1992 tribute album to Sinatra, Perfectly Frank.
+Out of sheer respect, Tony Bennett refused to record it for more than 35 years until he finally gave in and included it as part his 1993 tribute album to Sinatra, Perfectly Frank.

-And, so, 60 years after the release of Frank Sinatra Sings for Only the Lonely, the hurt still burns; the regrets still linger; the music remains a fixed star set in the present tense.
+And, so, 60 years after the release of Frank Sinatra Sings For Only the Lonely, the hurt still burns; the regrets still linger, the music remains set in the present tense.
 The singer seems to be at the point of death in each and every number, and yet there is no other album out there in which you feel more alive after listening to it.